|Nutrition Facts (per serving)|

 Try this simple classic recipe for pomegranate vinegar and make extra for kitchen gifts.
-You can it in any vinegar and oil dressing.
+You can use it in any vinegar and oil dressing.
 It also is great to use in marinades on a variety of meat, but especially for pork.

-This recipe makes two cups of pomegranate vinegar.
+This recipe makes 2 cups of pomegranate vinegar.
 You can make more to give as gifts, selecting attractive jars and making your own labels.
 It's a lovely gift from the heart and kitchen.
 Just be sure you properly sterilize the jars no matter what kind you are using.

 Plan ahead.
-The pomegranate vinegar needs to steep for eight to 10 days before it is ready to be jarred and stored.
+The pomegranate vinegar needs to steep for 8 to 10 days before it is ready to be jarred and stored.
 You won't be able to whip up a batch on Christmas Eve to give to the relatives the next day.

 The supplies you will need are a quart canning jar, canning lid, and ring or canning screw cap, your storage jars, a large pot to use as a boiling water bath to sterilize them, strainer and cheesecloth.